-To connect the auxiliary power adapter, align the white arrow of the auxiliary power cable with the white dot on the input connector on the back of the unit and push it in.
+To connect the auxiliary power adapter, align the white arrow of the auxiliary power connector with the arrow on the input connector on the back of the unit and push it in.
 To disconnect the auxiliary power adapter, grasp the connector and pull it out.